Travel Vaccines and Advice for the Netherlands

 The country is also famous for its beautiful, flat countryside.
 The area is populated with windmills and tulips and other authentically Dutch things.
 Rent a bike, grab a Dutch phrasebook and plan a trip out into the tulip fields.

-Yes, some vaccines are recommended or required for Netherlands.
-The CDC and WHO recommend the following vaccinations for Netherlands: hepatitis A, hepatitis B, rabies, tickborne encephalitis, meningitis, polio, measles, mumps and rubella (MMR), Tdap (tetanus, diphtheria and pertussis), chickenpox, shingles, pneumonia and influenza.
+Yes, some vaccines are recommended or required for the Netherlands.
+The CDC and WHO recommend the following vaccinations for the Netherlands: hepatitis A, polio, tick-borne encephalitis, rabies, hepatitis B, influenza, COVID-19, pneumonia, meningitis, chickenpox, shingles, Tdap (tetanus, diphtheria and pertussis) and measles, mumps and rubella (MMR).

 See the bullets below to learn more about some of these key immunizations: